Istituto-Mario-Negri-Medical-Imaging/CYSTSCAN-PKD/README.md

 The algorithm detects cysts via distance-transform peak detection.
 A genetic algorithm is used to optimise the six algorithm parameters against manual counts from an Optimization set; performance is then measured on a separate Evaluation set using counts from two independent operators.

-This repository accompanies the paper (TO BE SUBMITTED SOON):
+This repository accompanies the paper:

 > *CYSTSCAN-PKD: a comprehensive pipeline for automatic cyst segmentation and counting on µCT scans from PKD animal models*, A. Mangili, A. Arrigoni, F. Sangalli, S. Fest-Santini, D. Corna, D. Cerullo, C. Xinaris, S. Tomasoni, M. Santini, A. Remuzzi, A. Caroli, *Computers in Biology and Medicine*, 2026.
-DOI: (to be updated)
+DOI: [DOI pending]

 ---